NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Jungle Strider.md

 You are adept at dodging roots, foliage, and other jungle obstacles.
 You ignore difficult terrain in forests and jungles.
-In addition, when you use the Acrobatics skill to Balance on narrow surfaces or uneven ground made of plant material, you aren't off-guard, and when you roll a success at one of these Acrobatics checks, you get a critical success instead.
+In addition, when you use the Acrobatics skill to [[Actions/Balance|Balance]] on narrow surfaces or uneven ground made of plant material, you aren't [[Conditions/Off-Guard|Off-Guard]], and when you roll a success at one of these Acrobatics checks, you get a critical success instead.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Player Core 2*
+*ORC*